 - Security and fraud go hand in hand, where one is weak, the other is strong.
 This is especially true when it comes to online fraudulent activity.

-- Initial and ongoing supplier authentication can help with reducing fraud attempts
+- Initial and ongoing supplier authentication can help reduce fraud attempts

 - Safeguard your credit card transactions with secure payment methods to avoid payment fraud